 Wentz’s lyrical influence on Ross was palpable before Panic! at the Disco was even conceived.
 Much of the information about Panic! at the Disco’s early projects is extremely convoluted and attempting to parse it out would be more incredibly pointless than this essay already is.
 However, Pet Salamander, the first iteration of what would become Panic! at the Disco, ultimately changed its name to the The Summer League.
 This band allegedly had a song called “Hey Matt, The Front of My Car’s Got Your Name on It (Because I Don’t Think My Fist Could Do The Job”).
 Influence from early Fall Out Boy is quite apparent from the title alone.
 The title of the FOB song “Tell That Mick He Just Made My List of Things To Do Today,” bears clear similarities to “Hey Matt…”.
 Beyond vaguely threatening of another guy by name, Fall Out Boy tracks frequently featured sexual jealousy, long-winded titles, and made use of secondary titles in parentheses.
 All of these traits are apparent even just in the title of the unreleased “Hey Matt” song.

 Now, let’s move to the actual first interactions between Ross and Wentz.
-On November 13th, 2003, Wentz would post to his tour journal on Fall Out Boy’s website falloutboyrock.com encouraging fans to read Chuck Palahniuk’s Fugitives and Refugees; Ross spent a lot of time poking around the site.
+On November 13th, 2003, Wentz would post to his tour journal on Fall Out Boy’s website falloutboyrock.com encouraging fans to read Chuck Palahniuk’s Fugitives and Refugees; Ross spent a lot of time poking around the site, and seemed to be an avid reader of Wentz’s “secret” online journals.
 Just three days later, on November 16th, 2003, Fall Out Boy would perform at the House of Blues in Las Vegas, Nevada.
 On May 8th, 2004, Ross would post a comment in falloutboylove that he first met Wentz at this November 16th show.
 Some months later, Ross would post another comment in the community, replying to a post asking for book recommendations that he reads “anything and everything Chuck”—referring, of course, to Chuck Palahniuk.

 In the same comment, Ross continues to explain that when Fall Out Boy returned to Las Vegas a few months later, Ross attended, and he spoke with Wentz again.
 This time, Wentz remembered Ryan Ross’ name, and the name of Ross’ band.
 Ross posted: “Pete is a rad guy.
 When they came here in November, I met him, and we talked for a little.
 Then they came back in February, and he remembered my name, and my bands name.”
 Other comments made by Ross in falloutboylove revealed these two post-show interactions were not the only conversations between Ross and Wentz, and they had chatted online on previous occasions.
 On June 14th, 2004, Ross spoke fondly of Fall Out Boy’s Evening Out With Your Girlfriend record cycle, “When Pete would actually have conversations with me on AIM.
 Those were the days =/”.